lcnbr/PhysVault/PhysNotes/GR/Ricci scalar.md

 \rightarrow 0 &=\varepsilon^{\mu \nu \rho \sigma} R_{\mu \nu \rho \sigma} .
 \end{aligned}
 $$
-So, while we could potentially contract the Riemann tensor with a Levi-Civita symbol to form a scalar, this contraction yields zero.
+So, while we could potentially contract the [[Riemann curvature tensor|Riemann tensor]] with a Levi-Civita symbol to form a scalar, this contraction yields zero.

 # Weak field approximation